05.10.2023

 Supporting Those With The Most Need

-For too long, the federal student loan program has done too much for too many and not enough for those who need it most.
-Meaningfully expanding the Pell Grant and streamlining the associated application process are critical to ensure that the federal higher education financing system does what it was intended to – facilitate access to education for those with the greatest need.
+Our federal student loan program has been broken for far too long, often impacting those who need the most support.
+Meaningfully expanding the Pell Grant, and increasing awareness of its benefits and the associated application process, are critical to ensure that the federal higher education financing system does what it was intended to — facilitate access to education for those with the greatest need.